When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Environmental Impact of Toilet Paper Icon

-1. Globally, we dump the equivalent of over 270,000 trees worth of paper into landfills each year.
-Toilet paper accounts for over 10% of that total (13).
+• Landfill Waste: Globally, we dump the equivalent of 270,000 trees’ worth of paper into landfills annually.
+Toilet paper makes up over 10% of that waste (12).

-2. One tree provides enough material for up to 1,500 rolls of toilet paper (14).
+• Production Yield: One tree provides enough material for roughly 1,500 rolls (13).

-4. Since 1996, more than 28 million acres of 200-year-old boreal forests have been cut down in Canada to meet the demand for soft, high-quality toilet tissue.
-That is an area the size of Pennsylvania (16).
+• Canadian Forests: Since 1996, logging has removed over 28 million acres of Canada’s boreal forest to meet the demand for soft tissue.
+That is an area roughly the size of Pennsylvania (15).

-5. This deforestation threatens the way of life of 600 indigenous communities who call these forests home.
+• Indigenous Impact: This deforestation threatens the livelihoods of over 600 indigenous communities living in these forest regions.

 How to Use Less Toilet Paper